Triglyceride-Related Genetic Variants and Mitral Annular Calcification

 Genetic predisposition to elevated triglyceride levels was associated with the presence of MAC, a risk factor for clinically significant mitral valve (MV) disease, suggesting a causal association.
 Whether reducing triglyceride levels can lower the incidence of clinically significant MV disease requires further study.

 MAC is an independent risk marker for cardiovascular events and can be associated with significant MV stenosis and insufficiency.
 It is associated with age, dyslipidemia, diabetes, and hypertension.
 While the study demonstrated that MAC is related to gene-regulated lifelong elevation of triglycerides and not low-density lipoprotein cholesterol, the relative contribution of diabetes and hypertension is not known.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Valvular Heart Disease, Lipid Metabolism, Nonstatins, Computed Tomography, Nuclear Imaging, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Valvular Heart Disease, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Computed Tomography, Nuclear Imaging, Hypertension

 Keywords: Atherosclerosis, Cholesterol, HDL, Cholesterol, LDL, Diabetes Mellitus, Dyslipidemias, Genetic Pleiotropy, Genetic Predisposition to Disease, Heart Valve Diseases, Hypertension, Hispanic Americans, Lipids, Metabolic Syndrome X, Mitral Valve, Primary Prevention, Risk Factors, Tomography, X-Ray Computed, Triglycerides